National Register of Historic Places listings in York County, Maine

 This is a list of the National Register of Historic Places listings in York County, Maine.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in York County, Maine, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 185 properties and districts listed on the National Register in the county, including 5 National Historic Landmarks.
-Another two properties were once listed but have been removed.
+There are 183 properties and districts listed on the National Register in the county, including 5 National Historic Landmarks.
+Another four properties were once listed but have been removed.